Code Readability: guide for writing your code jbwyatt.com

 2. Indent: indent code in loops and if statements.

-3. White Space: use horizontal and vertical white space to make code readable.
+3. White Space: Use horizontal & vertical white space.

 4. Comments: explain WHY.
 Don't repeat the obvious.
 Insight!